Summer Camp as Dependent Care: What Every Parent Should Know

 While care programs qualify, many parents and caregivers are surprised to learn that summer camps also play a role.
 That’s right, your child can have fun and engage in many hands-on activities or explore the world, and it will count toward the credit.

-So, does summer camp count as dependent care in all situations?
+So, do all day camps and summer camps count as eligible dependent care under all circumstances?

 Not all summer camps qualify (as we’ll get into detail later), but we’re happy to report that Camp Galileo can qualify for the Dependent Care Credit.